bsstahl/CognitiveInheritance/Posts/Feature-Flags-Do-Not-Roll-Your-Own.md

 * **Maintainability**: Feature flags are meant to be temporary switches that enable or disable features until they are ready for full release or removal.
 However, if you roll your own feature flags without proper management tools and processes, you may end up with a large number of stale or unused flags that clutter or pollute your codebase.
 This makes it harder to understand or modify your code, increases the risk of errors or conflicts, and reduces the readability or testability of your code.

 As you can see, rolling your own feature flags is not as easy as it sounds.
-It requires a lot of time, effort, skill, and discipline to do it right.
-And even if you do it right, you may still face challenges such as compatibility issues or vendor lock-in.
+It requires a lot of time, effort, skill, and discipline to do it well.
+And even if you manage that nebulous challenge at rollout, you still have to maintain and extend the system for the life of the products that use it.

-That's why you should use a professional feature flag management platform instead.
+That's why you should use a feature flag management platform instead.
 A feature flag management platform provides you with all the tools and services you need to implement and manage feature flags effectively and efficiently.

 With a feature flag management platform: